rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 It is of no use either for the soil or for the manure pile.
 It is thrown away.
 He who has ears to hear, let him hear. ^1435

 Now the tax collectors and sinners were all drawing near to hear him. ^1501

 And the Pharisees and the scribes grumbled, saying, This man receives sinners and eats with them. ^1502

-So he told them this parable : ^1503
+So he told them this parable: ^1503

 What man of you, having a hundred sheep, if he has lost one of them, does not leave the ninety-nine in the open country, and go after the one that is lost, until he finds it? ^1504

 And when he has found it, he lays it on his shoulders, rejoicing. ^1505

-And when he comes home, he calls together his friends and his neighbors, saying to them, Rejoice with me, for I have found my sheep that was lost. ^1506
+And when he comes home, he calls together his friends and his neighbors, saying to them, 'Rejoice with me, for I have found my sheep that was lost.' ^1506

 Just so, I tell you, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance. ^1507

 Or what woman, having ten silver coins, if she loses one coin, does not light a lamp and sweep the house and seek diligently until she finds it? ^1508

-And when she has found it, she calls together her friends and neighbors, saying, Rejoice with me, for I have found the coin that I had lost. ^1509
+And when she has found it, she calls together her friends and neighbors, saying, 'Rejoice with me, for I have found the coin that I had lost.' ^1509

 Just so, I tell you, there is joy before the angels of God over one sinner who repents. ^1510

 And he said, There was a man who had two sons. ^1511

-And the younger of them said to his father, Father, give me the share of property that is coming to me.
+And the younger of them said to his father, 'Father, give me the share of property that is coming to me.'
 And he divided his property between them. ^1512

 Not many days later, the younger son gathered all he had and took a journey into a far country, and there he squandered his property in reckless living. ^1513